Scott LoBaido. You know this guy?

 His artwork is epic: Criss-crossing the country three times to paint outdoor American Flag murals in every state.
 Painting the world’s largest American Flag mural.
 And doing so, sometimes against great odds, like tornadoes looming on the horizon after an area had just been leveled by one, or trying not to slip on wet paint and fall off a high roof and break his neck.
 Mr. LoBaido lives with excitement and joy.
 He is truly alive, and hopes we can find the courage in ourselves to be alive, too.

 Mr LoBaido is a native Staten Islander.
 Fourth generation.
-His family hails from the Italian autonomous region known as Sicily, best known for Arancini di Riso, its scrumptious rice balls, and i cannoli, those egg-roll-looking pastries filled with sweet ricotta, an island like his family’s present-day home town, Staten Island.
+His family hails from the Italian autonomous region known as Sicily, best known for Arancini di Riso, its scrumptious rice balls, and its cannoli, those egg-roll-looking pastries filled with sweet ricotta, an island like his family’s present-day home town, Staten Island.

 His ancestors also come from Northern Italy, specifically Genoa, center to the 17th Century Renaissance Art Movement known as the Genoese School, its most famous painters being Bernardo Strozzi, known as il Cappuccino, Giovanni Castiglione, called Il Grecchetto, with decorators Domenico Piola and Gregorio de Ferrari best known for their visual contribution to the palaces and churches of Genoa.